Garden Gnomes – a Study – Gnome Page

 He began a business in the 1870’s that produced ceramic animals which were a very popular garden decoration at that time.

 However, perhaps getting fed up of animals, he had the idea to produce ceramic gnomes.
-Gnome stories were popular in Germany and I like to think that Griebel wanted to make a unique product that would capture the imagination of the German people, reminding them of the stories of the small red-hatted creatures who carefully tended to their gardens at night.
+Gnome stories were popular in Germany and I like to think that Griebel was fascinated by them.
+He wanted to make a unique product that would capture the imagination of the German people, reminding them of the stories of the small red-hatted creatures who carefully tended to their gardens at night.

 He had to come up with an overall image of a gnome and as they had a reputation for being underground creatures, he may have tried to copy their style of clothing and who, coincidentally or not, often wore red hats.

-He first showed them in 1884 at a Leipzig market and people loved them straight away.
-He experienced massive demand for them and soon they were the only product he continued to make.
+They were first showed in 1884 at a Leipzig market and people loved them straight away.
+There was massive demand for them and soon they were the only product he continued to make.
 People took to them in the masses, remembering the legends and believing that the little talismans guarded their homes and businesses and kept harm away.

 Their popularity led to several other manufacturers producing their own cloned versions of the gnome with different characteristics and painted in different colours.